denoland/dotland/public/posts/deno_in_2020.md

 - [0.37.1](https://github.com/denoland/deno/releases/tag/v0.37.1)
 - [0.38.0](https://github.com/denoland/deno/releases/tag/v0.38.0)

-### April: Break all the APIs or the grand stabilization
+### April: Break all the APIs for the grand stabilization

-This month was spent on reviewing APIs in `Deno` global which lead to breaking changes in many APIs.
-We leaned on the "safe" side so any API that didn’t "feel" right at that moment was made unstable or completely removed.
+This month was spent on reviewing APIs in `Deno` global in preperation for the 1.0 release.
+This lead to many breaking changes.
+We were conservative, so any APIs that we were unsure of were moved behind the unstable flag.

-This was the major commitment for 1.0 release; `Deno` APIs marked as stable won’t have breaking changes until 2.0 release.
+This was the major commitment for the 1.0 release; the Deno APIs marked as stable won’t have breaking changes until 2.0 release.

 This month marked the last 0.x.y release of Deno.